Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 94. What are the benefits of indwelling catheters?

-95. What are two site locations for indwelling catheters?
+95. What are the site locations for indwelling catheters?

-Normal routes are peripheral arteries (radial, brachial, pedal), femoral artery, central vein, and the pulmonary artery.
+The answer is: The normal routes are the peripheral arteries, the femoral artery, the central vein, and the pulmonary arteries.

 96. What can a good capillary blood gas sample provide and reflect?